Regulation, Pricing and Reimbursement Overview

 Next, depending on whether the product will be importer or manufactured in India, appropriate license is required to be obtained from the CDSCO or SLA.

 The said marketing permission is give only when the DCGI is satisfied about the safety and efficacy of the product.
-Where the safety and efficacy of the product cannot be established with available data, then a clinical trial is required to be conducted in India to generate safety and efficacy data of the product on Indian population.
-A permission is also required to undertake clinical trial in India.
+Where the safety and efficacy of the product cannot be established with available data, then a clinical trial (in case of drugs) or clinical investigation (in case of medical devices) is required to be conducted in India to generate safety and efficacy data of the product on Indian population.
+A permission is also required to undertake clinical trial/clinical investigation in India.

 Thus, for a product which qualifies as a new drug or investigational medical device, the steps needed to be taken to start manufacturing or import of the product in India are:

 - Obtain permission to conduct clinical trial from DCGI

 - Obtain permission to market product from DCGI on the basis of safety and efficacy data generated from the clinical trial